Last update 3rd April 2015 by Eric Malcomson

 company - has been delivering broadband to the communities of Abthorpe and

-Slapton for the last ten years and decided to make a step change in the service
+Slapton since 2003 and decided to make a step change in the service, on behalf of

 by upgrading to superfast broadband*.
-There are no other plans to provide
+There were no other plans to provide

-superfast broadband services into this area, so we have to do it ourselves.
-Our
+superfast broadband services into this area so we have had to do it ourselves.
+The work

 properties in the upper Tove Valley.

-This area includes the villages of Abthorpe, Slapton, Wappenham, Lois Weedon, Weston, Astwell, Bradden
+This area includes the villages of Abthorpe, Slapton, Wappenham, Lois Weedon, Weston, Astwell

-and Helmdon and of course the surrounding more isolated properties and hamlets.
+and Bradden and of course the surrounding more isolated properties and hamlets.

 You can see a coverage map here, and a